-1.4.1 Student Home
+1.5.1 Student Home

 This section is taken from Worksheet 1 of the student pack, and provides all the information for using the website.
-Specific analysis options are discussed in the relavent worksheets Your most valuable tool for this project is going to be the cosmic ray e-lab website.
+Specific analysis options are discussed in the relevant worksheets

+Your most valuable tool for this project is going to be the cosmic ray e-lab website.
 This contains all the resources you need to get your head around cosmic rays, and contains the tools to analyse the data you collect.
 The website is http://www18.i2u2.org/elab/cosmic/home/

-You teacher will be able to provide you with the details you need to log into the website.
+You will be provided with the details you need to log into the website.
+If you are unsure of your log in details, please contact Dr John Wilson at the University of Birmingham.

 If it is your first time logging on then you will need to complete a short pre-test, just to establish what you already know before you start the project.
-Everybody in your group will need to complete the test before you can start.
+Everybody will need to complete the test before they can start.